lucindo/konig/README.md

   Removes an edge from the system.

 ### konig.Graph.del_node(id)
   Removes a node from the system.
-This method has one known issue: #1

 ### konig.Node(id)
   Creates a persistent Node instance.
 It's recommended to use Graph.node(id) instead.